-US retail sales regain pre-virus pace but slowdown is likely
+US retail sales regain pre-virus level but slowdown likely

-WASHINGTON (AP) — Americans increased their retail purchases by 1.2% in July, with solid gains in appliances and clothing, restoring sales to their level before the viral pandemic erupted in March.
+WASHINGTON (AP) — Americans increased their retail purchases by 1.2% in July, with solid gains in appliances and clothing helping restore sales to their level before the viral pandemic erupted in March.

-Sales at retail stores and restaurants have now risen for three straight months, after enormous plunges in March and April, when the pandemic suddenly shuttered businesses and paralyzed the economy.
+Sales at retail stores and restaurants have now risen for three straight months, after plunges in March and April, when the pandemic shuttered businesses and paralyzed the economy.
+Still, much of the spending was fueled by government aid that had put more money in people’s pockets but has since expired.
+With Americans’ income now likely shrinking, economists expect a drop in spending and a potential weakening of growth.

-Still, much of that spending has been fueled by government relief spending that had put more money in people’s pockets but has since expired.
-With Americans’ overall income likely shrinking, economists expect a potential drop in spending and a weakening of economic growth.
+Friday’s report showed sharp increases in sales at electronics and appliances stores, reflecting the needs of mostly higher-income people who are now working from home.
+Furniture sales were flat after a huge gain in June.

-Roughly 28 million laid-off workers are no longer receiving a $600-a-week federal unemployment check that they had received in addition to their state benefit but that expired last month.
+The problem now is that roughly 28 million laid-off workers are no longer receiving a $600-a-week federal unemployment check that they had received in addition to their state benefit but that lapsed last month.
 In addition, a $1,200 stimulus check that was sent to many Americans in April and May likely won’t be repeated.
 Negotiations in Congress on a new economic relief package have collapsed in rancor and show no sign of restarting anytime soon.

 Many retailers have said the supplemental unemployment aid had helped spur sales of clothes and other non-discretionary items in the spring and early summer.